 When you identify business reasons to implement an ERP, whether to reduce inefficiencies, improve access to data for better decision making, or any other reason…you will of course choose an system integrator and ERP provider that fits your budget and set of features that they offer.

-Based on the above, the executive leadership and the steering committee must be aligned on the resulting implementation approach.
+Based on the above, the executive leadership and the steering committee must align on the resulting implementation approach.
 Is the business looking to adopt standard industry processes or significantly customize the application to suit specific business requirements?
 Are you going to work with a global template or is every division going to have a separate implementation project?
 What about financial consolidation and group functions such as procurement, HR, and payroll?

 9. Thou shalt understand that governance, risk, and compliance are crucial and that they can impact scope, schedule, and costs quickly and dramatically